patrickpatrickpatrick/patrickpages/content/blog/2023lists.md

 ### Goblin mode

-- [Ken Carson record](https://en.wikipedia.org/wiki/A_Great_Chaos) is a worse '[Whole Lotta Red](https://en.wikipedia.org/wiki/Whole_Lotta_Red)'? he uses too many words (and those words and the delivery of those words are bad)
+- [Ken Carson record](https://en.wikipedia.org/wiki/A_Great_Chaos) is a worse '[Whole Lotta Red](https://en.wikipedia.org/wiki/Whole_Lotta_Red)'? he uses too many words (and the chosen words and the delivery of those words are bad) and there's even a worse song about being a vampire
 - liked '[Twin Plagues](https://en.wikipedia.org/wiki/Twin_Plagues)' way more, sorry
 - ever read a press cycle so bad it makes you regret writing a letter about how much you wanted to see them to play live into the Guardian when you were bored at work one day lol
 - thought '[Guts](https://en.wikipedia.org/wiki/Guts_(Olivia_Rodrigo_album))' would be like '[Shōso Strip](https://en.wikipedia.org/wiki/Sh%C5%8Dso_Strip)', it isn't :(
-- found out the Number Girl reunion is done, the dream of seeing em live are dead :(
+- found out the Number Girl reunion is done, the dream of seeing em live is dead :(

 ## Books

 After finishing [The Woman in White](https://en.wikipedia.org/wiki/The_Woman_in_White_(novel)) (really liked it but doesn't top [The Moonstone](https://en.wikipedia.org/wiki/The_Moonstone)), I picked up a Philip Marlowe omnibus from a random street market (so I wouldn't have to read any of the books over 600 pages that are still on my shelf).

 Over the course of 2023 I ended up reading most of the Marlowe books (shout out to 3-for-2 on books at Fopp).
-Similar to [Hangover Square](https://en.wikipedia.org/wiki/Hangover_Square) and [Crime & Punishment](https://en.wikipedia.org/wiki/Crime_and_Punishment), I love how evocative Raymond Chandler's works are of a particular place (that's very familiar to the author) at a particular time (in their own lives).
-Taken as a whole, I think the series is a rumination on how one's perspective changes as they get older and learning to eventually accept the passage of time.
+Similar to [Hangover Square](https://en.wikipedia.org/wiki/Hangover_Square) and [Crime & Punishment](https://en.wikipedia.org/wiki/Crime_and_Punishment), I love how evocative Raymond Chandler's works are of a particular place (that's familiar to the author) at a particular time (in their own lives).
+Taken as a whole, I think the series is a rumination on how one's perspective changes as they get older.
 Reading all the Marlowe books, as time goes on and the author ages and L.A. changes, you can see how the aim of Marlowe/Chandler's ire gradually moves from indviduals to the system that those individuals are caught up in.

-It's why I would recommend [The Long Goodbye](https://en.wikipedia.org/wiki/The_Long_Goodbye_(novel)) (it's the second last in the series) as the must read of all the ones I've read.
+It's why I'd recommend [The Long Goodbye](https://en.wikipedia.org/wiki/The_Long_Goodbye_(novel)) (it's the second last in the series) as the must read of the ones I've read.
 It has a high concentration of conversations with weird little guys (clearly Chandler's favourite part about writing the Marlowe stories); a (mostly) followable plot which acts as (slightly) more than just a weird little guy delivery mechanism; and Chandler turning his weaponised cynicism on himself.

-I would still say read them all to get an engaging developing portrait of a place (L.A.) and a person (Chandler).
-And it is pretty fun to read Chandler rip into every person he met during his tenure as a screenwriter in Hollywood in [The Little Sister](https://en.wikipedia.org/wiki/The_Little_Sister).
+I'd still say read them all to get an engaging developing portrait of a place (L.A.) and a person (Chandler).
+And it's pretty fun to read Chandler rip into every person he met during his tenure as a screenwriter in Hollywood in [The Little Sister](https://en.wikipedia.org/wiki/The_Little_Sister).

 ## Movies